martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-05-14-gsoc-week-two-saphira-awakens.markdown

 ![talos]({{ site.url }}/assets/talos.png)

-As you can see, all Talos jobs (marked with a **T**) have been completed twice.
+As you can see, all Talos jobs (marked with a **T** and **T-e10s**) have been completed twice.
 This has been done to reduce the time taken to get Talos alerts to half.
 We listen to build completions on a Pulse exchange, and trigger Talos downstream jobs accordingly.

 ## Work on mozilla-central

 [Bug 1232005](https://bugzilla.mozilla.org/show_bug.cgi?id=1232005) has been re-opened to allow us to generate all_tasks.json in all branches, not just [try](treeherder.mozilla.org/#/jobs?repo=try).
 There is some ongoing discussion about the best way to do this.